 • Diploma in Site Carpentry

 • Diploma in Senior Crafts (Construction and Joinery)

 All of these degrees will help you be more qualified for a job as a carpenter and could even help you find employment faster.
 Your college or university can provide information about which programs it offers and which is the best choice for you.

-Some employers require the loans 100 carpenters they hire to have a Construction Skills Certification Scheme (CSCS) card.
+Some employers require the carpenters they hire to have a Construction Skills Certification Scheme (CSCS) card.
 If your employer requires this, you will need to pass a health, safety and environment test and and prove that you meet some specific qualifications.